emersonmde/6502/README.md

 The repository consists of:

 - **pcb:** An EasyEDA project that contains the schematic and PCB I created based off of Ben Eater's design
-- **wozmon:** A selection of programs written to run on this unique hardware setup.
-This includes Wozmon, the monitor program originally written for the Apple I.
+- **wozmon:** The monitor program originally written for the Apple I updated to support this architecture
 - **part*** Other random programs or notes at different stages of the project

 ## Project Basis